 The shoes should bend at the same place where your foot bends and should be tighter in the upper middle of the foot for more stability during the swing.

 When buying online, review the sizing guides for each manufacturer on the product pages.

 Online size abbreviations are running D(M) = Medium, E = Extra Wide, 2E = Extra-Extra Wide.

 Just remember, the more letters, the bigger the size i.e. EEE is bigger than EE.

-You can always exchange shoes if they don’t fit correctly or offer plenty of comfort.
+You can always exchange shoes if it’s not a comfortable fit for you.

 Interior comfort is a must.
-It’s no good having style without comfort.
+It’s no good having a style without comfort.

 Having blisters or overly-squeezed feet can affect your concentration, stability, and performance.

 Make sure your shoes are initially a tight fit – which means that if you pull the laces tight, the space between the parallel eye holes doesn’t quite come together.
 If it does, your shoes are too big or too wide.

 The comfort experience differs from player to player.